gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 ---

 * [0] An interpreter directly executes code without the need to have been previously compiled into a machine language program.
+* [1] [Pylint](https://pylint.org/) is a source-code, bug and quality checker for the Python programming language.
+* [2] [Mypy](http://mypy-lang.org/) is an optional static type checker for Python that aims to combine the benefits of dynamic (or "duck") typing and static typing.
-* [1] Google have a public [Python style guide](https://google.github.io/styleguide/) which I highly recommend to check out.
+* [3] Google have a public [Python style guide](https://google.github.io/styleguide/) which I highly recommend to check out.
-* [2] [nbconvert](https://nbconvert.readthedocs.io/en/latest/) is a tool which lets you convert a notebook into executable code, as brilliant as that can sound, the tool doesn't check for any parts of your code which are not being used or might cause problems.
+* [4] [nbconvert](https://nbconvert.readthedocs.io/en/latest/) is a tool which lets you convert a notebook into executable code, as brilliant as that can sound, the tool doesn't check for any parts of your code which are not being used or might cause problems.
 So think of it as a dump from one format to another.